Asplenium resiliens: Taxonomy

+Distribution and habitat

-Distribution and habitatAsplenium resiliens is found in the southern United States, Mexico, Hispaniola, Jamaica, Guatemala, and South America from Colombia and Venezuela south to northern Argentina, Uruguay, and Brazil.
+Asplenium resiliens is found in the southern United States, Mexico, Hispaniola, Jamaica, Guatemala, and South America from Colombia and Venezuela south to northern Argentina, Uruguay, and Brazil.
 Within the United States, it is found from Florida west to Arizona and southern Nevada and north to south-central Pennsylvania.
 It is found throughout most of Mexico, but is most abundant in the northeast, in Nuevo León and Coahuila.
 In Guatemala, it is known from the western departments of Huehuetenango, El Quiché, and Sololá.
 In Argentina, its distribution follows the arc of the mountains from Jujuy Province southward to the Sierra de la Ventana in Buenos Aires Province; it is also known from Mendoza Province, in the west of the country, from the departments of Las Heras and Luján de Cuyo.

 It is found on or at the base of cliffs or sinkholes, on limestone or other alkaline rocks, although specimens have also been reported from crevices in granite and sandstone.
 Growth on soil is rare.
 It may be found in forests or on boulders, ledges, and in crevices of cliffs.
 Plants grow at altitudes ranging from 100 m (in North America) to 3900 m (in Guatemala).
 Plants at the higher altitudes (3000 m and above) are stunted and more compact than usual, with leaves 4 to 10 cm long and overlapping pinnae a few millimeters in length.
 These differences (observed in Guatemalan and Peruvian material) are believed to be due to environmental factors rather than any taxonomic distinction.